Check out all the wonderful things to do in San Juan Capistrano, Orange County’s historical masterpiece!

 Dana Point – This is the closest beach city to San Juan Capistrano (5 miles away).
 Dana Point has multiple beaches, a harbor, aquatic activities, hiking trails, parks, and bustling dining/shopping complexes.

 Laguna Beach – Laguna Beach has a long coast (full of beaches, coves, and caves), a fun Downtown, an arts district, and scenic overlooks.
-The Treasure Island Park and Heisler Park offer some of the most beautiful views in the area.
+Treasure Island Park and Heisler Park offer some of the most beautiful views in the area.

 San Clemente – The famous “Spanish Village by the Sea” has tons of Old World charm like San Juan Capistrano.
 This surf town has a pier, coastal trail, cute main street, and eateries full of mouthwatering dishes.